 The picture shown here is the result of a digital restoration by Ron Tasman, Christchurch, New Zealand.

 Recently the illustration of the below-placed, varied colored tile of the Halve Maen, has been found in the Royal Goedewaagen archive.
 This 6”x 6” tile has been drawn by Willem Hendrik van Norden (head of the Art department Goedewaagen-Distel at that particular time).
-One is assured that it concerns a Sphinx bisque painted tile from 1938, issued either on the ocassion of the launching of the ss Nieuw Amsterdam II, or on the ocassion of the 1939 World Fair in New York, where Royal Goedewaagen exhibited its wares.
+One is assured that it concerns a Sphinx bisque painted tile from 1938, issued either on the ocassion of the launching of the ss Nieuw Amsterdam II, or on the ocassion of the 1939 World Exhibition in New York, where Royal Goedewaagen exhibited its wares.
 This will be further investigated.
 The signature on the side is interesting, and it is exceptional that there is a faulty date on the tile.
 Hudson sailed in 1609, not in 1604, to the river that would later bear his name.
 The illustration has been stiled by Ron Tasman, Christchurch, New-Zealand.
 My website does not have a “SEARCH” program, but any further information about this tile would be appreciated.
 Of course, I remain interested in purchasing the tile.

 This tile is unique, it is an oxide pigment painted tile of the ss Statendam II.
 The ship was launched July 16, 1914.
 However, when England became involved in World War I on August 14, the ship was sold to the British government, painted grey and transformed to serve as a troop transport ship.
 The ship was given the name ss Justica and was torpedoed six times on July 19-20, 1918 and sank.
 See the menu News April 1, 2018.